-Expressing how feel we helps - writing, signing petitions, protesting, researching, posting pictures, putting up flyers is all very well and helps us vent our frustrations, but we have received little response from Hounslow or from our local MP, Ruth Cadbury.
-Last year's face to face demonstration at Hounslow House over further restrictions in Grove Park met with some success, but we need to do more!
+Expressing how feel we helps - writing, signing petitions, protesting, researching, posting pictures, putting up flyers is all very well and helps us vent our frustrations, but we have received little response from Hounslow or our local MP, Ruth Cadbury.
+Demonstration at Hounslow House over further restrictions in Grove Park met with some success, petitions like the one to reopen Turnham Green Terrace had an effect but we need to see more movement.

 Even the Queen got stuck in Chiswick Traffic in 2020.

-Hounslow Council has been given substantial funding from Central Government and has used it to create a dangerous, unworkable and unwanted two-way cycle route on Chiswick High Road: they have taken out our bus lane and crossing refuges and originally closed off several roads like Fishers Lane and Turnham Green Terrace, Devonshire Road and Duke Road thereby dividing our community, putting shops under pressure, forcing people to make long, polluting detours and making life miserable for those who have to use public transport or who are disabled and disadvantaged.
-Imagine if that money had been spent improving access for the disabled at Turnham Green station, reinstating the bus services that were cut, fixing potholes and greening the cycle paths along the A4.
+Hounslow Council has been given substantial funding from Central Government and has used it to create a dangerous, unworkable and unwanted two-way cycle route on Chiswick High Road, as well as creating a Low Traffic Neighbourhood in Grove Park: they have taken out our bus lane and crossing refuges in the high road and closed off several roads like Fishers Lane, Devonshire Road, Duke Road, Hartington Road, Staveley Road and Harvard Hill, thereby dividing our community, putting shops under pressure, forcing people to make long, polluting detours and making life miserable for those who have to use public transport or who are disabled and disadvantaged.
+Imagine if that money had been spent improving access for the disabled at Turnham Green station, Stamford Brook, Chiswick Park or Gunnersbury; reinstating the bus services that were cut, fixing potholes and greening the cycle paths along the A4.

-Turnham Green Terrace became a wasteland created by Hounslow Council, and whilst these measure have now been removed after months of protest, it is now faster to WALK to Chiswick Town Hall than to take the bus from Turnham Green station!
+Turnham Green Terrace became a wasteland created by Hounslow Council, and whilst these measures were removed after months of protest, it is now faster to WALK to Chiswick Town Hall than to take the bus from Turnham Green station!

 Staveley Road and Park Road vandalised